Diversity struggles? At Bumble, the innovation team came up with the solution

-The healthy families had broken with tradition by feeding small, but consistent portions of food many times a day, even to children with diarrhea.
+The healthy families had broken with tradition.
+They kept feeding small, but consistent portions of food many times a day, even to children with diarrhea.
 They gathered tiny shrimp from the rice fields and harvested sweet potato vegetables, a food that many looked down upon.
-By deviating from conventional wisdom, these families created alternative behaviors that held the possibility of survival.
+By deviating from conventional wisdom, these families created new behaviors and increased their chances of survival.

 Bumble's innovation team brought a different perspective

-In many organizations, it is the HR department that is concerned with getting a more diverse and inclusive workplace.
+Often, the solution lies in doing things differently.
+In many organizations, the HR department is concerned with getting a more diverse and inclusive workplace.
 This is especially a struggle in teams where there is typically little diversity, such as in software development where the vast majority of employees are white men.
 Traditionally, expensive executive search agencies are hired to look for new talent.

-The American Bumble, founded in 2014 by Whitney Herd, generally has no issues attracting diverse talent.
-However, they also did not succeed in getting their tech teams more diverse.
-Only 14% of these teams were female and the LGBTQ+ percentages were even much lower.
+The American Bumble, founded in 2014 by Whitney Herd, generally had no issues attracting diverse talent.
+There was one exception.
+They did not succeed in getting their tech teams more diverse.
+Only 14% of these teams were female and the LGBTQ+ percentages were much lower.

-The problem was mainly experienced by the leadership of these teams who, together with HR, tried to recruit more diverse technical talent.
-But that was not.
-The traditional recruitment and selection approach did not provide the right candidates that Bumble was looking for.
+The leaders of these teams struggled and, together with HR, tried to recruit more diverse technical talent.
+But that was not a success.
+The traditional approach to recruitment did not result in good candidates for Bumble.

-The innovation team came to the rescue.
-They had asked themselves whether an innovative collaboration could offer the solution.
+So the innovation team came to the rescue.
+They figured that an innovative collaboration could offer the solution.
 They got in touch with the Barcelona-based startup CodeOp, which focuses entirely on solving the so-called “pipeline problem”.
-This is the theory that diversity initiatives are failing because there simply are not enough skilled members of underrepresented groups — women, people of color, LGBTQ+ folks, disabled talent, veterans — out there.
+This is the theory that diversity initiatives are failing because there simply are not enough skilled members of underrepresented groups — women, people of color, LGBTQ+ folks, disabled talent, and veterans — out there.

 CodeOp’s mission is to help women and people from the LGBTQ+ community make the transition to a career in technology.
 Together with Bumble, they developed a concept in which CodeOp ensured the recruitment of talent and provided the training to become a skilled programmer or data scientist.
 Bumble paid for the full training and provided a monthly salary as a junior developer from day one of the training.